 You will also know you have scheduled your appointment correctly if you refresh your home screen in TutorTrac and see Upcoming Appointments.

-If you have signed up for a tutoring appointment and then realize you are not able to attend, you must notify your tutor that you are canceling.
+If you have signed up for a tutoring appointment and then realize you are not able to attend, you must directly notify your tutor that you’re canceling.
 Please see “How do I cancel my appointment?”

-If you want to re-schedule your tutoring appointment, you must contact your tutor to see if that can be worked out with their availabilities.
+If you want to re-schedule your tutoring appointment, contact your tutor to see if that can be worked out with their schedule.
 The tutor will then help to create a new appointment with you, if possible.

 Cancelling a tutoring appointment is the same whether or not you have signed up for Weekly appointments or Single appointments.
 In either situation, you will need to email your tutor at least 24 hours prior to the start of your scheduled appointment.
 Please note that repeated cancellations for weekly appointments may jeopardize your ability to remain in the appointment.
 For more detailed instructions on how to go about this properly, read How to Cancel a Tutoring Appointment (.pdf).

 As long as you email your tutor to cancel your tutoring appointment at least 24 hours prior to the start of the scheduled tutoring appointment, you won’t get a Missed appointment notification.
 If you do not drop your spot in the appointment by this deadline, it will count as Missed.